1.0 Address Information System Services

 All U.S. money orders, including military, may be cashed at any U.S. Post Office or bank.
 Subject to funds availability, money orders may be cashed by rural carriers.
-Any customer whose daily total of cashed money orders exceeds $10,000.00, irrespective of the number of Post Offices visited to cash the money orders, must also complete Form 8105-A, Funds Transaction Report (FTR), and show identification bearing the customer‘s photograph, name, and address.
+Any customer whose daily total of cashed money orders exceeds $10,000, regardless of the number of Post Offices the customer visits to cash the money orders, must also complete PS Form 8105-A, Funds Transaction Report (FTR), and show an acceptable primary form of identification as specified under 608.10.3.

 The paying Post Office may accept any signature of the payee, purchaser, or endorsee that is not different from the name shown on the money order, subject to these conditions:

 - A customer who cannot write may sign by using a mark, if a witness (who may not be a USPS employee) is present at the time of cashing.

 - All money orders payable to a business firm, an organization, society, institution, or government agency must be signed in the name of the organization by an authorized representative (who must also sign with his or her own name and organizational title).
 Evidence of the representative’s authority may be required.